jfalcou/eve/doc/manual/functions/arithmetic/rem.rst

 Options
 *******

-  this object function can be called with pedantic_ decorator in which case (pedantic_(div) is used internally instead of div.
+  this object function can be called with :ref:`pedantic_ <feature-decorator>` decorator in which case (pedantic_(div) is used internally instead of div.

 .. seealso::  :ref:`round <function-round>`